 Although the 1968 Act eliminated all federal ownership interest in Fannie Mae, it did not terminate government regulation of the Corporation.
 Under the Charter Act, approval of the Secretary of the Treasury is required for Fannie Mae's issuance of its debt obligations and MBS.
 In addition, the 1992 Act established OFHEO, an independent office within HUD under the management of a Director (the "Director") who is responsible for ensuring that the Corporation is adequately capitalized and operating safely in accordance with the 1992 Act.
-The 1992 Act established minimum capital, risk-based capital, and critical capital requirements for Fannie Mae and required the Director to establish, by regulation, a risk-based capital test to be used to determine the amount of total capital the Corporation must have to exceed the risk-based capital level for fannie Mae and Freddie Mac that sets forth how minimum capital requirements for both entities are to be calculated, reported, and classified on a quarterly basis.
+The 1992 Act established minimum capital, risk-based capital, and critical capital requirements for Fannie Mae and required the Director to establish, by regulation, a risk-based capital test to be used to determine the amount of total capital the Corporation must have to exceed the risk-based capital level from time to time.
+OFHEO issued a final rule (the "Rule") in 1996 related to the minimum capital levels for Fannie Mae and Freddie Mac that sets forth how minimum capital requirements for both entities are to be calculated, reported, and classified on a quarterly basis.
 The Rule, which finalized an original proposal dated June 1995, formalized the interim capital standards applied by OFHEO, with which Fannie Mae has been in compliance since their inception.
 See also "Management's Discussion and Analysis of Financial Condition and Results of Operations-Balance Sheet Analysis-Regulatory Capital Requirements."